Zeioth/fzf-kill/README.md

 # fzf-kill
-An easy to hack script to kill stuff
+An easy to hack script to kill stuff.
+With fzf.

 ## How to install